aryaa-desh/DS-4002-Project2/README.md

 README.md

 #### Section 3: Instructions for Reproducing Results
-1. Navigate to the DATA folder and download the file Average_retail_price_of_electrcity (2) (1).csv
+1. Navigate to the DATA folder and download the file retail_elec_price.csv
 2. Upload data into whatever enviroment you use (e.g. Google Colab or VS Code)
-3. After uploading the file, navigate to the SCRIPTS folder and upload the Data_preprocessing.ipynb file to the enviroment as well.
+3. After uploading the file, navigate to the SCRIPTS folder and upload the P2_data_preprocessing1.ipynb file to the enviroment as well.
 4. With both the script and data uploaded, run the script to do the data pre-processing
 5. After running the scripts file, you will then have created a pre-processed file similar to preprocessed_data.csv
 6. After this, navigate once again to SCRIPTS folder
-7. There you will find the file called P2_modeltesting.ipynb, put this into your enviroment and run it
+7. There you will find the file called P2_EDA2.ipynb, put this into your enviroment and run it
-8. Once again navigate to the SCRIPTS folder and upload the P2_EDA2.ipynb, run it as well.
+8. Once again navigate to the SCRIPTS folder and upload the P2_modeltesting3.ipynb, run it as well
 9. Once again navigate to SCRIPTS and also run P2_analysis4.ipynb in the same enviroment as all previous scripts
 10. Navigate to SCRIPTS for the last time and run 2022_2025_graph5.ipynb to create graphs to visualize the data